Tuesdays with Shlomo

 I’m laughing because we just fed my dad’s dog a bunch of salmon skin, but it was cooked and I’m pretty sure it was from a farm, not the Columbia.

 If it’s cooked, you don’t have to worry about it.
 Even if it’s raw salmon from the Columbia, it has to come from certain drainage places.
 It’s not in the whole river.
 Anyway, I was super excited when I moved here to start diagnosing all these cases of salmon poisoning and then all my colleagues were like, “Yeah, sorry, this actually doesn’t happen.”
+I was super excited when I moved here to start diagnosing all these cases of salmon poisoning and then all my colleagues were like, “Yeah, sorry, this actually doesn’t happen."

 It was overhyped!
 A couple of practical questions before we hop off.
 What are the best ways to prevent allergy issues with your dog or cat?